-Hugh’s most recent book, Tequila Oil: Getting Lost in Mexico, is a memoir
+Tequila Oil: Getting Lost in Mexico, is Hugh’s memoir about

 A thrilling travelogue that rails against the homogenisation of the world.
 Traveller